ehharding/science-center/CONTRIBUTING.md

 - `npx turbo dev` runs Next.js's Local Development Server, listening by default on `http://localhost:3000/`.
 - `npx turbo build` builds the Application in Production Mode.
 The output is by default within the `.next` folder.
   - This is used for the GitHub Actions Deployments (Preview & Production).
-- `npx turbo start` starts a web server running serving the built content from `npx turbo build`.
+- `npx turbo start` starts a web server running that serves the built content from `npx turbo build`.
 </details>

 <details>